troclaux/notes/aws.md

 > virtual network that allows you to launch AWS resources in a logically isolated section of the cloud

 - global service
+- **NOT** fully managed, you have to manage networking components (e.g. subnets, route tables, ip address ranges, etc)
 - allows management over IP addresses, subnets, routing and security
 - must have a CIDR block
 - elastic ip: fixed public IPv4 address attached to ec2 instance